-Development Management Standards based on the assessment of special character for Lismore buildings have robust plaster work detailing around the window and door opes.
+Development Management Standards based on the assessment of special character for Lismore

+Walls The majority of the historic buildings within the Architectural Conservation Area of Lismore have a rendered finish.
+Many of the buildings have robust plaster work detailing around the window and door opes.
 These original historic external finishes should be retained.
 Where historically the finish is ashlar stone or red brick, the council would not be favourably disposed to the plastering/rendering of the external wall or the installation of external cladding which can obscure moulded plasterwork features such as shop signage.
-The roofscape of Lismore is part of its special character in particular the projecting stone eaves.
-Historic roofs were mainly pitched slate roofs; usually using Bangor Blue slates some which are very large and fixed in diminishing courses .Original elements and profiles should be retained and repaired and reused rather than replaced.
-The removal of original roof and roofing material such as natural slate, stone eaves, paraging, clay ridge tiles, existing chimney-stacks, early terracotta or clay pots other features of the roofscape such as cast-iron gutters and down-pipes is not considered acceptable / not permissible by the Planning Authority.
-The traditional window types in Lismore are timber single sliding sash, multipaned windows, horizontal side sliding sash and box oriels windows.
+Roofs The roofscape of Lismore is part of its special character in particular the projecting stone eaves.
+Historic roofs were mainly pitched slate roofs; usually using Bangor Blue slates some which are very large and fixed in diminishing courses .
+Original elements and profiles should be retained and repaired and reused rather than replaced.
+The removal of original roof and roofing material such as natural slate, stone eaves, paraging, clay ridge tiles, existing chimney- stacks, early terracotta or clay pots other features of the roofscape such as cast-iron gutters and down-pipes is not considered acceptable / not permissible by the Planning Authority.
+Doors, Windows The traditional window types in Lismore are timber single sliding sash, multipaned windows, horizontal side sliding sash and box oriels windows.
 Historic sliding sash timber windows are to be retained and repaired according to best practice as per the advice series of guidance published by the Department of Housing, Local Government and Heritage.
 With proposed replacement of uPVC windows, the Planning Authority would encourage owners to consider a more appropriate window material and glazing pattern which would be consistent with the character of the ACA.